plantgenomicslab/BCH709/_episodes/compile.md

 #### **Perl**
-Flexible, by a global repository (CPAN), thus it is small install new modules.
-It has Bio per, one of the first biological unit repositories that upsurge the usability from, for instance, change setups to do the phylogenetic investigation.
-There are several biological software those usages Perl such as GBrowse thus might be an exciting language if you need toward interact with it.
-Good test units Perl is still what a lot of persons use, but it is declining out of use since Python accomplishes the similar tasks and is easier toward write code for, particularly for beginners.
+Perl is flexible and has a global repository (CPAN), which makes it easy to install new modules.
+It also has BioPerl, one of the first biological unit repositories, enhancing usability for tasks such as phylogenetic analysis.
+Although Perl was widely used, Python has become more popular due to its ease of use, especially for beginners.

 #### **R & Python**
-R is great for all the reasons, but if you like coding more than statistics, you may enjoy Python’s style a lot more.
-That sounds like a contradiction: How could you possibly know you enjoy coding more than statistics when you are choosing your first programming language?
-I would suggest trying them both and seeing what you like best.
-I personally enjoy coding in Python more than in R because its rules make more sense and it feels more like a programming language.
-In my experience, it is also much easier to make a command-line tool in Python than in R, and Python also has some packages for bioinformatics that are quite useful.
+R is excellent for statistical analysis, but if you prefer coding, Python might suit you more.
+Python's rules are easier to follow, making it more beginner-friendly.
+It's also easier to develop command-line tools in Python, and there are useful bioinformatics packages available in Python.

 #### **Bash**
-It is also very important for bioinformaticians to learn Bash, which for all of our intents and purposes is interchangeable with shell, the command-line, or the terminal.
-Bash is the primary way to access your data on your institution’s cluster and to run most genomics and bioinformatics software.
-It is also very powerful for manipulating your data like sorting, filtering, or doing calculations between columns, which is available through various utilities.

-In my experience, and everyone I have talked to about it, bash was confusing and scary at first, but when you get the hang out it you start to feel this power surging through you, and you can do things in second that would take you hours to do by hand.
-Even two years into it I would still learn something new in bash that would blow my mind and I would kick myself for wasting time having programmed it from scratch in Python.
+Bash (or shell scripting) is essential for bioinformaticians.
+It’s a powerful tool for data manipulation (sorting, filtering, etc.) and is often used on institutional clusters.
+It may seem intimidating at first, but with time, you will find it very efficient for repetitive tasks and system administration.

 ### Python, Perl, R and bash
-In summary, for wet-lab people who want to add bioinformatics to their toolbox, focus on learning R first and applying it to your own work.
-For people who want to focus on bioinformatics as a career and make their own tools too, I would actually recommend learning the trifecta of R, Python, and Bash, though you could get away with choosing between R and Python as long as you still learn Bash too.
-I can go into more depth on any of these topics or give an introduction to any of these languages if you let me know in the comments.
+For wet-lab researchers starting with bioinformatics, R is a good choice to learn first.
+If you aim for a bioinformatics career, knowing R, Python, and Bash is recommended.
+For beginners, focusing on either R or Python, while learning Bash, can still be effective.

 ### Other programming languages
-There are many other languages out there, so before I end here I’m going to give a brief reason why these are not recommended for bioinformatics, beginners, or anyone at all in some cases.

 #### C and C++
-C or C++ are great for making super optimized command-line tools like aligners and variant-callers, but you will have a much easier time learning Python first and then going to these high-performance languages for a particular problem in the future, since they are harder to learn, more finicky, and take a lot more code to do the same thing.
+C and C++ are great for high-performance tools like aligners, but they are harder to learn and take more code to accomplish tasks that can be done more simply in Python.

 #### Ruby
-Ruby is one of those hot languages right now, for good reason largely because of the power of Ruby on Rails for making database-driven web applications like blogs or twitter.
-Ruby however is not great for bioinformatics because it lacks the community support in terms of packages that R and Python have, so you would be better off learning Python instead of Ruby.
+Ruby is popular for web applications but lacks the package support for bioinformatics that Python and R have.

 #### JavaScript or PHP
-JavaScript and PHP are great languages for web applications, but bioinformatics web applications should never be your first project.
-You could make a computational method in Python or R and then later make it into a web application, but that is not a project for a beginner.
-HTML and CSS by the way are not programming languages, but actually markup and styling languages that you will use along with JavaScript and PHP for that web application someday.
+These languages are better suited for web applications.
+Bioinformatics should start with Python or R before considering web development languages.

 #### Java
-Java is a popular language that most people have heard of.
-In bioinformatics, a notable example is the genome browser IGV.
-However, I would not recommend for beginners to learn Java due to many issues including memory management and that Python and R have many more bioinformaticians who build packages and answer questions online.
+Java has some uses in bioinformatics (e.g., IGV genome browser), but it's not beginner-friendly, especially when compared to Python or R.

 ![language]({{{site.baseurl}}/fig/language.png)